Ammara28/delta_demo/README.md

 # delta_demo
-This is for practice demo class.
+This is for practice demo class